Dale Earnhardt Jr, family survive plane crash

-ELIZABETHTON, Tenn. — Dale Earnhardt Jr., his wife, and their 1-year-old child have been discharged from the hospital after their private plane crashed near the Elizabeth Municipal Airport in Carter County, Tennessee Thursday.
+ELIZABETHTON, Tenn. — Dale Earnhardt Jr., his wife Amy , and their 1-year-old daughter Isla are reportedly safe and OK after their private plane crashed near the Elizabeth Municipal Airport in Carter County, Tennessee Thursday.

 "Everyone is safe and has been taken to the hospital for further evaluation," Kelley Earnhardt, the sister of the former NASCAR driver and current television personality, tweeted after the crash.